Global Care Guide

-- Do not use these knifes for any purpose other than for what they were intended, i.e. the preparation of food.
+- Do not use these knives for any purpose other than for what they were intended, i.e. the preparation of food.
 Under no circumstances should they be used as a screwdriver, crowbar or wirecutter.

 - Do not cut on a marble, stone, tile or glass surface.

 - Do not attempt to cut through frozen foods or bones.
-If you should slice into something frozen or solid, remove carefully using a slicing (forward and backward) motion.
+If you should slice into something frozen or solid, remove carefully using a slicing (forward and backwards) motion.
 DO NOT twist the knife side to side to remove it.
-Doing so will bend your edge and possibly chip it leaving a chunk of knife in the solid matter.
+Doing so will bend your edge and possibly chip it leaving a chunk of the knife in the solid matter.